-- It’s the closest hotel to Universal Studios Hollywood
+- It’s the closest hotel to Universal Studios Hollywood.

 Vin Diesel was also in the lobby (a wax figure), one of the ways the hotel ties in its location steps from Universal Studios Hollywood.

-I asked the front desk to find us a different room, which they did.
-They upgraded our breakfast (only continental breakfast is complimentary with my status) and put us in an available upgraded room.
-Problem solved, and I’m okay with it in hindsight.
+I asked the front desk to find us a different room which they did.
+The staff member upgraded our breakfast to full (only continental breakfast is complimentary with my elite status) and put us in an available upgraded room.
+Problem solved.
+I’m okay with it in hindsight.

-I’m a fan of the king bed with sofa beds for families of up to four.
-I personally find a queen-sized bed a bit small with my 6’6″ husband.
+I’m a fan of the king bed with a sofa sleeper arrangement.
+I personally find a queen-sized bed a bit small to share with my 6’6″ husband.

 I didn’t have a chance to take a photo of the bed portion room before all of our stuff took over, but they generally look like this.

 I would say the rooms are very well insulated and of a generous size, which is nice.
-The bathroom was also of a generous size.
+The bathroom was also generously-sized.